solidusio/solidus/guides/taxation/overview-of-taxation.md

 `Spree::TaxLocation` instead of the shipping address.
 The tax location is computed from the store's `Spree.config.cart_tax_country_iso` setting.

-Note that you can only trust the tax address it is has a country.
+Note that you can only trust the tax address if it has a country.
 The other address fields might be empty or raise errors.

 <!-- TODO: